World imports

 [method]directory-entry-stream.read-directory-entry: func

-Read a single directory entry from a directory-entry-stream
+Read a single directory entry from a directory-entry-stream.

 Params